tombye/trexit/_posts/2017-11-15-olive-groves.markdown

 ## 2. Cut off the branches.

 Some of the pickers we saw were using small motor-powered rakes that cut the olives from the trees.
-In some of the bigger olive groves, we’ve seen people using more industrial machines.
+In some of the bigger olive groves, we’ve seen people using more industrial machines that shake the olives down.
 We think this one’s called an oliviera.

 <video src="https://github.com/tombye/trexit/raw/gh-pages/assets/images/industrial-oliviera-in-action.mp4" controls height="848" width="480" preload="metadata"><a href="https://github.com/tombye/trexit/raw/gh-pages/assets/images/industrial-oliviera-in-action.mp4">Download this video</a></video>

-Hardcore.

 ## 3. Separate the olives from the branches.